Mom Of Three Ends Up Being Scapegoat After Arguing That Dog-Mom Can't Be Compared To Real Mom

 The OP's not wrong, but she is the AH.

-Attachment theory, as developed by Dr. John Bowlby, provides insights into how early relationships shape our emotional responses and relationships in adulthood.
+Attachment theory provides insights into how early relationships shape our emotional responses and relationships in adulthood.
 This theory explains that the bonds formed in childhood influence how we perceive and respond to relationships later in life.

 When individuals feel that their roles are being undermined, it can trigger attachment-related anxieties, leading to defensive or aggressive responses.
 Recognizing this can help individuals navigate conflicts by understanding that underlying fears may be at play.